orangedaisy/bshowco/what-i-do.md

 - [CSS Grid Layout Notes](/2017/06/14/css-grid-layout-notes/)
 - [Multiple Layouts Made Easy with CSS Grid](/2018/06/03/multiple-layouts-made-easy-with-css-grid/)
 - [Intelliquip Featured on Hotjar](/2018/06/06/intelliquip-featured-on-hotjar/)
+- [Making the Most of a Bad CSSituation](/2020/03/11/making-the-most-of-a-bad-cssituation/)

 If there's anything you'd like to know about my work as a User Experience Engineer for FPX, [reach out over